noahelec/RISC-Machine-CPU-Project/README.md

 # CPEN-211

-CPEN 211: Introduction to Microcomputers in 2023W1 session with Professor Miesko Aamodt
+CPEN 211: Introduction to Microcomputers in 2023W1 session with Professor Tor Aamodt

 This repository holds lab code written by Noah Seo.